 - Add the self raising flour and whisk in gently until you can't see any flour anymore

-- Divide the mixture between the tins, use scales for accuracy
+- Divide the mixture between the tins, use scales for accuracy if you like

 - Bake them for 35-40 minutes or until a skewer inserted in the middle comes out clean.
 Leave them to fully cool either in the tins or on cooling racks

-- If the cakes have domed on top, level them off with a cake leveller or a serrated knife
+- If the cakes have domed on top, level them off with a cake leveller or a knife

-- Add the second layer and do the same
+- Add the second layer and do the same as above

 - Add the final layer, pipe larger rosettes all around the edge and smaller ones in the centre, then decorate with the fresh raspberries around the edge, and sprinkle the freeze dried raspberries and white chocolate curls all over